-Note: The power to the MDP does not need to be energized in order to manually operate your bilge pumps.
+Note: The power to the MDP does not need to be energized in order to manually operate your bilge pumps, however for auto-matic operation power does need to be supplied to the MDP.

 1. Locate the bilge pump switches at the MDP and switch them to the manual position.